How to access your funds

 Approx 3-5% of their portfolio after the first month

-Approx 15-20% of their portfolio after the first 6 months
+Approx 15-20% of their portfolio over the first 6 months

-Approx 30-40% of their portfolio after the first 12 months
+Approx 30-40% of their portfolio over the first 12 months

 The rate then slows, with repayments continuing over 5 years (or longer with recoveries).